angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 The new [runtime checks](https://ngrx.io/guide/store/configuration/runtime-checks) will remind you of these practices when you enable them.
 It is not a bad approach per se as it further enforces immutability and this – as we all now – [changes everything](https://img.sauf.ca/pictures/2016-01-22/fd232c4b1ffdc0f0ef66400bf7fa64f8.pdf).

-If you are however used to have business objects around (enterprise developer?) and you want to have at least some kind of logic on your objects, data views can be a perfect place to implement it.
+If you are however used to having business objects around (enterprise developer?!) and you want to have at least some kind of logic on your objects, data views can be a perfect place to implement it.
-As those objects basically spawn off the selectors, just outside of the store, you can add methods to them or even elevate simple properties to unserializable objects here.
+As those objects basically spawn off the selectors, just outside of the store, you can add methods to them or even derive or elevate simple properties to unserializable objects here.

-Let's consider the following scenario: You want to keep the publishing date on the `Book` objects and you also want to have some accessor there that tells you if the book is new because it was published this year.
+Let's consider the following scenario: You want to keep the publishing date on the `Book` objects and you also want to have some accessor that tells you if the book is new, because it was published this year.
 In the book model in the NgRx store you would have to keep the published date as a `number` because instances of the `Date` class are not serializable.
 Concerning the "new" property, you don't want to put it into the store at all, as it is derived from the publishing date of the book and keeping it in the store would be redundant and therefore contradicting normalization.
-Also, you also cannot add it as a method to the model because functions are not serializable either.
+Also, you cannot add it as a method to the model because functions are not serializable either.

-With data views you would just solve all this in the `BookView` interface and the corresponding selector:
+With data views, you would just solve all this in the `BookView` interface and the corresponding selector:

 ```ts
 export interface Book {